simula/mosaic5g-mosaic5g/README.md

 git submodule update agent
 ```
 The source code of the agent will be cloned and can be found in the
-**agent** directory.
+**ran-agent** directory.

-## LL-MEC low latency MEC
+## FlexCN agent

-For the ll-mec, simply run:
+For the FlexRAN agent simply run:
 ```
-git submodule update ll-mec
+git submodule update agent
 ```
-The source code of the ll-mec will be cloned and can be found in the
+The source code of the agent will be cloned and can be found in the
-**ll-mec** directory.
+**cn-agent** directory.